swoldemichael/R-ggplot-visualization/README.md

-# ds-explored
+# R visualization. ggplot is rich
-exploring data science and machine learning using R
+exploring visualization in R using ggplot